-The IFSA will sanction over 55 Junior Regional Series stops during the 2019-2020 season.
+The IFSA plans to sanction 60+ Junior Regional Series stops during the 2022-2023 season.
 The event schedule is typically announced in September of each year.
-To view events, navigate to www.freeskiers.org and find the 'Events' menu item, then select '2020 IFSA Junior Events Schedule'.
+To view events, navigate to www.freeskiers.org and find the 'Events' menu item, then select '2023 IFSA Junior Events Schedule'.
 The IFSA pages will contain the most current information provided to the IFSA by the event organizer.
 If you have an event-specific question, contact information for the event organizer will be included on the event page.